Amirgol00/Crowdfunding-ETL/README.md

 # File Descriptions
-Amir_Golshan_ETL_Mini_Project_Starter_Code.ipynb: The main Jupyter notebook containing the ETL process and data analysis (Option 2 was chosen) crowdfunding_db_schema_Amir.sql: Contains the SQL schema for creating the PostgreSQL database tables.
+Amir_Golshan_ETL_Mini_Project_Starter_Code.ipynb: The main Jupyter notebook containing the ETL process and data analysis (Option 2 was chosen)

+crowdfunding_db_schema_Amir.sql: Contains the SQL schema for creating the PostgreSQL database tables

-ERD_sketch.jpeg: shows the ERD relationship sketch and code "Resources Folder": All the data/resources used and created by the code are in this folder.
+ERD_sketch.jpeg: shows the ERD relationship sketch and code

+"Resources Folder": All the data/resources used and created by the code are in this folder

 # Creation of a PostgreSQL Database
 To set up the database for this project, follow these steps: